DrK-Lo/oyster_larvae_photo_analysis/README.md

 ![IdentifyPrimaryObjects](./images/cellprofiler_idprimaryobj.png)

 One thing to watch out for is to avoid changing the output settings if at all possible.
 I was not satisfied with the output options within CellProfiler so in the runCellProfilerParallel.sh script I included a call to another bash script that reorganizes and renames the output files.
-Changes to the output files could break this script.
+Changes to the format of the output files could break this script.